Introduction

 Chicken Cooking Method

-To begin, you have the option to either boil or slow-cook the chicken.
-If you choose the boiling method, place the chicken in a large pot and cover it with water.
-Bring it to a boil, then reduce the heat to simmer.
-Cook until the chicken is tender, about 30-45 minutes.
-Once cooked, remove the chicken from the pot and let it cool before shredding the meat.
-Retain the broth, as it will serve as a flavorful base for your pozole.
+First you can either boil or slow-cook the chicken.
+For boiling, put the chicken in a big pot and cover with water.
+Bring to a boil, then turn down the heat to let it simmer.
+Cook until the chicken is soft, about 30–45 minutes.
+Take the chicken out, let it cool a bit, then shred it.
+Don’t throw away the broth—it’s full of flavor.

-For the slow-cooking method, you can place the chicken in a slow cooker with enough water to cover it.
-Add some salt, garlic, and onion to enhance the flavor.
-Cook on low for 6-8 hours until the chicken is perfectly tender.
-After cooking, shred the chicken and reserve the broth.
+If you pick the slow-cooker option, place chicken in the cooker and add enough water to cover it.
+Throw in some garlic, onion, and a little salt.
+Cook on low for 6–8 hours until the meat falls apart.
+Shred the chicken and reserve that tasty broth.

 Creating the Verde Sauce